 The stalls selling unique local arts and crafts are the perfect place to do Christmas shopping for loved ones back home.
 And if you have small kids, they’ll enjoy the petting zoo or camel rides.

 Hall in Tirol is a medieval town about 10 km from the Tyrolean capital of Innsbruck.
 The Christmas market is easily reached by bus.
 Arriving by train is also possible, but requires a 15 to 20-minute walk to get to the old town.
 You have the option to book a tour with a local guide to visit the Innsbruck Christmas Market.

-6 - SEEFELD CHRISTMAS MARKET – A romantic charming Christmas Market in Austria
+6. SEEFELD CHRISTMAS MARKET – A charming Christmas Market in Austria

 It is surrounded by a sparkling sea of modern Christmas lights.
 A special eye-catcher is the illuminated mountain crystal that towers up above the market and watches over the stalls, lined by trees covered in tiny, sparkling lights, and is home to approx. 30 market stalls that offer winter cuisine and gift ideas.

-HOW TO GET TO MARIA-THERESIEN STRAßE CHRISTMAS MARKET: It is easy to access by public transportation, options to take subway lines, light rail, or public bus.
-The closest station is Schottentor is 65 meters away or 1 min walk.
+It is easy to access by public transportation, with options to take subway lines, light rail, or public buses.
+The closest station is Schottentor is 65 meters away or a 1 min walk.

 Home to Mozart and “The Sound of Music”; named a UNESCO World Heritage Site for its amazing preserved baroque architecture and unique blend of German and Italian influence, Salzburg is a perfect winter destination in Europe.

-The Christkindlmarkt am Domplatz is the largest and most famous Christmas Market in Salzburg has been held at the Cathedral Square since 1974.
+The Christkindlmarkt am Domplatz is the largest and most famous Christmas Market in Salzburg and has been held at Cathedral Square since 1974.

 The Cathedral is located in the center of the town so it is impossible to miss it, and it is the largest Christmas Market in Salzburg.
 You also have the option to visit the Salzburg Christmas Market on a day trip from Vienna.

-9- HOHENSALZBURG FORTRESS COURTYARD - Romantic Christmas Market int he Castle
+9. HOHENSALZBURG FORTRESS COURTYARD – Magical Christmas Market in the Castle

 The Hohensalzburg fortress was built in 1077, and it was one of Europe’s largest castles at that time, and it is actually the largest preserved castle in central Europe.
 This fortress was built to protect the archbishops and the principality from any possible attacks.